 8. a) Write the SQL statement to update the performance type name for ‘dancer’ in PerformanceTypes to be ‘dance performer’.

 b) Execute the statement above.
-Does the query succeed?
-What are the effects and why? (list all rows from Performers and look at the values)
+What are the effects and why? (list all rows from PerformanceTypes and Performers and look at the values)

-9. a) Write the SQL statements to insert 3 rows with ids 1, 2, and respectively 3 into the Arenas table.
+9. a) Write the SQL statements to insert 3 rows into the Arenas table with ids 1, 2, and respectively 3 and whatever values you want for the other columns.
 Execute the statements.

 b) Write the SQL statements to insert 4 rows in the Concerts table, two of them for arena 1, and two for arena 2, and whatever values you want for the other columns.

 c) Write the SQL statement to update all arenas with at least 2 concerts to have the seat capacity 50000.
 The query should work for any possible data in the database.